-(1) 1The Regensburg International Graduate School for Chemistry and Pharmacy - hereafter referred to as the graduate school ChemPharm is a scientific institution of the Natural Sciences Faculty IV - Chemistry and Pharmacy at Universität Regensburg.
-2Its implementation is incumbent on the teaching staff in accordance with § 43 Para.
+(1) The Regensburg International Graduate School for Chemistry and Pharmacy - hereafter referred to as the graduate school ChemPharm is a scientific institution of the Natural Sciences Faculty IV - Chemistry and Pharmacy at the University of Regensburg.
+Its implementation is incumbent on the teaching staff in accordance with § 43 Para.
 1 and 2.